This is a rental yield calculator and not a quotation under the Consumer Credit Act. All results are based on the figures input.

 A rental yield is the revenue you earn – or expect to earn – from an investment, expressed as a percentage of the property or asset value.
 Property investors and landlords use rental yield to measure the value of their investments as they want to know the return on their capital outlay.

-How to Calculate Rental Yield for UK Properties
+How to Work Out Rental Yield

 - Your monthly rental income is: £1,300